UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

 Using a Raspberry Pi 4, the procedure for powering the Raspberry Pi 4 from the mobile battery and then powering the Spike Large Hub from the Raspberry Pi 4 is as follows

-1. **Prepare the mobile battery**:
+1. **Prepare the mobile battery**:<br>
-   - First, prepare a mobile battery with sufficient capacity.
+   First, prepare a mobile battery with sufficient capacity.
 Choose the capacity of the battery based on the power requirements of the device you are using.
 2.

-2. **Connecting the mobile battery to the Raspberry Pi 4**:
+2. **Connecting the mobile battery to the Raspberry Pi 4**:<br>
-   - Connect the USB cable to the power supply port on the Raspberry Pi 4 using the mobile battery's output port (usually the USB port).
+   Connect the USB cable to the power supply port on the Raspberry Pi 4 using the mobile battery's output port (usually the USB port).

-3. **Powering the Raspberry Pi 4**:
+3. **Powering the Raspberry Pi 4**:<br>
-   - To power the Raspberry Pi 4, start the mobile battery.
+   To power the Raspberry Pi 4, start the mobile battery.
 This will start powering the Raspberry Pi 4.

-4. **Powering the Raspberry Pi 4 to the Spike Large Hub**:
+4. **Powering the Raspberry Pi 4 to the Spike Large Hub**:<br>
-   - The Raspberry Pi 4 can power other USB devices via its USB port; to power the Spike Large Hub, connect the Spike Large Hub to the USB port on the Raspberry Pi 4.
+   The Raspberry Pi 4 can power other USB devices via its USB port; to power the Spike Large Hub, connect the Spike Large Hub to the USB port on the Raspberry Pi 4.

-5. **Powering the Spike Large Hub**:
+5. **Powering the Spike Large Hub**:<br>
-   - The Raspberry Pi 4 will power the Spike Large Hub and the Spike Large Hub will boot up.
+   The Raspberry Pi 4 will power the Spike Large Hub and the Spike Large Hub will boot up.
 6.

-6. **Using the device**:
+6. **Using the device**:<br>
-   - Now, starting with the mobile battery, the Spike Large Hub is powered via the Raspberry Pi 4 and each device should be up and running. the Raspberry Pi 4 controls the Spike Large Hub and can communicate data and perform other tasks.
+   Now, starting with the mobile battery, the Spike Large Hub is powered via the Raspberry Pi 4 and each device should be up and running. the Raspberry Pi 4 controls the Spike Large Hub and can communicate data and perform other tasks.

 Notes:
 - Keep in mind the capacity of the mobile battery and the power consumption of the Raspberry Pi 4 and make sure that the battery can supply the appropriate amount of time.
 - Use the proper standard and quality of USB cables and ports.
 Poor quality cables and ports can cause power supply problems.
 - Take appropriate measures to ensure security and safety concerns related to power supply.
 - Pay attention to the thermal management of the device as well and take necessary measures to prevent overheating.

+***
+# Power Consumption

+1. **Power consumption of Raspberry Pi 4**:<br>
+   The power consumption of the Raspberry Pi 4 will vary depending on usage conditions, but approximate estimates are as follows
+   - Idle state: approx. 2.7 W
+   - Light load (e.g. web browsing): 3-4 W
+   - Full load (CPU/GPU heavy work): 7-8 W

+   Thus, if the Raspberry Pi 4 runs continuously at maximum load, it will consume up to about 8 W of power.

+2.**Spike Large Hub power consumption**:<br>
+   The power consumption of the LEGO Spike Large Hub is generally low.
+It typically consumes less than 0.5 W.

+3.**Mobile battery capability**:<br>
+   The capacity of the mobile battery provided is 10000 mAh (milliamp-hours) and 3.7 Wh (watt-hours).
+The power capacity of the mobile battery should be converted from ampere-hours (mAh) to watt-hours (Wh).
+Power (Wh) is the product of current (A) and voltage (V).

+   Mobile battery capacity (Wh) = capacity (mAh) x voltage (V) / 1000

+   Thus, a 10000mAh battery can provide approximately 37Wh of power.

+4.**Estimate power consumption**:<br>
+   To estimate the total power consumption of the Raspberry Pi 4 and Spike Large Hub, sum the power consumption of each and compare it to the capacity of the mobile battery.

+   - Raspberry Pi 4: 8 W
+   - Spike Large Hub: 0.5 W

+   Total power consumption: 8 W + 0.5 W = 8.5 W

+   Mobile battery capacity: 37 Wh

+Thus, the mobile battery can operate for approximately 4.35 hours (37 Wh / 8.5 W) with a total power consumption of 8.5 W.

+This calculation is based on the assumption that the Raspberry Pi4 continues to operate at maximum power consumption, so it will actually run longer.
+However, as the battery power decreases, so does the output power, so we change the batteries every couple of hours or so.